Mars, birth rates, but no Twitter: Elon Musk captivates Sun Valley moguls | Technology

 Mars, birth rates, but no Twitter: Elon Musk captivates Sun Valley moguls

-The billionaire entrepreneur took the stage at the Allen & Co Sun Valley Conference, an annual gathering of media and technology executives in Idaho, less than 24 hours after he announced he was terminating his $44 billion deal to buy Twitter Inc. The interview was conducted by Sam Altman, CEO of OpenAI, an artificial intelligence research company, founded by Musk and several others.
+Elon Musk avoided discussing the collapsed Twitter deal as he addressed an audience of moguls on Saturday in Sun Valley, two sources who attended the conference told Reuters.
+In a wide-reaching interview, Musk spent most of his time talking about colonizing Mars and extolling the virtues of boosting birth rates on Earth, said the sources.
+Musk, chief executive of Tesla Inc and rocket company Space X, has long advocated establishing a civilization on the red planet.

-Elon Musk avoided discussing the collapsed Twitter deal, only repeating allegations of fake account issues at the social media platform, as he addressed an audience of moguls on Saturday, two people who attended the conference told Reuters.
-In a wide-reaching interview Saturday, Musk spent most of his time talking about Mars and extolled the virtues of boosting birth rates on Earth, one of the sources said.
-Musk, Chief Executive of Tesla Inc and rocket company Space X, has said he aims to establish a civilization on Mars.
+Musk earlier this week said he will do his best to help what he called "the underpopulation crisis," following a media report that said he had twins with a top executive at his brain-chip start-up Neuralink.
+He spoke about how birth rates are declining in wealthy countries, a subject he has explored extensively on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)